OUR OLIVE GROVES

 To understand why our oil has received so much acclaim around the world, it’s probably best to start with a quick history.

-When we brought the cuttings to the US in 1990, the US Department of Agriculture informed us that we were the first to import olive trees to the US since the 1800s.
+When we imported the cuttings to the US in 1990, the US Department of Agriculture informed us that we were the first to bring olive trees into the country since the 1800s.

-Olive Ridge Ranch, as we named our home farm, now boasts 4,500 of these unique trees, with another few hundred planted at our winery.
+Olive Ridge Ranch, as we named our home farm, now boasts over 4,000 of these unique trees, with another few hundred planted at our winery.

 The olives are harvested by hand over several weeks in the fall.
 They are pressed the day they are picked.
 We use a traditional stone wheel for the early part of the harvest, which emphasizes the richness inherent in the fruit.
 Towards the middle of the second week, we shift to a blade mill to highlight the pepperiness.
 The oil is unfiltered, first cold press.

 We bottle in small batches throughout the year, with the unbottled oil stored under argon gas to keep it fresh.
 But it's never better than the instant it's pressed!

 Our Meyer Lemon Oil is made from olives harvested a month later when they are extra-ripe.
 This is not an infused or flavored oil.
 Rather, our olives are crushed together with the fragrant skins of organic Meyer lemons using a traditional stone mill that extracts both the oil in the olives as well as the oil in the lemon skins.
 (We juice the fruit beforehand, reserving it for our addictive Meyer Lemon Curd as well as lemonade.)

 Our first harvest was in 1994, and the 1997 olive harvest saw our first significant production.
 We loved it.
 Others did too: the '97 oil turned out to be the very first American extra virgin olive oil to win a blind tasting in Italy!